yaoqs/resource-navigator/README.md

   - [渗透测试工具Burp Suite Professional 2023.1.1 免费激活版](https://www.jb51.net/softs/870895.html)
 - [OFGB (Oh Frick Go Back)](https://github.com/xM4ddy/OFGB)：GUI Tool To Removes Ads From Various Places Around Windows 11 [汉化](https://github.com/zetaloop/OFGB)

+- [API Monitor](http://www.rohitab.com/apimonitor) is a free software that lets you monitor and control API calls made by applications and services.
+Its a powerful tool for seeing how applications and services work or for tracking down problems that you have in your own applications.

 #### 效率
 <a id="markdown-%E6%95%88%E7%8E%87" name="%E6%95%88%E7%8E%87"></a>